mdombrov-33/loresmith/docs/ADVENTURE_MODE_DESIGN.md

 ```

 **Storage**:
-- Skeletons stored in `scene_batches` table as JSONB
+- Skeletons stored in `scene_batches` table as JSONB with `world_id` reference
-- Retrieved when player enters each scene
-- Not regenerated unless session restarted
+- Shared across all sessions of the same world
+- Generated once on first playthrough, cached permanently for that world
+- All players face the same encounters for consistency in reviews/ratings

 ### Dynamic Intro Generation